ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 ###### Server Control Settings

 A server role defines what a server can do.
-Red Hat recommends that Database Operations, Event Monitor, Reporting, Scheduler, SmartState Analysis, User Interface, Provider Inventory, Provider Operations, and Web Services be enabled on at least one server in each zone.
+Database Operations, Event Monitor, Reporting, Scheduler, SmartState Analysis, User Interface, Provider Inventory, Provider Operations, and Web Services are recommended on at least one server in each zone.
 These roles are enabled by default on all servers.

   - Use **Default Repository SmartProxy** to set the SmartProxy from